 Once the tag leaves the read field, it will have a persistence (stay in the 'B' state) for a time period of TS2/3.
 This persistence time is only required by the EPC GEN 2 standard to be a minimum of 2 seconds with no maximum defined.
 Remember that during this time, the tag will not respond to a query from any reader using Single Target and the same Session.

 Using Single Target with Suppression (also known as "TagFocus")provides the advantage of Sessions 2 and 3 in that it will remain quiet while in the read field once inventoried thus allowing other tags which may be "quieter" (not reflecting as much power) to be read.
-It also provides the advantage of Session 1 in that it will revert almost immediately back to the 'A' state and be available for a reader query upon leaving the read field.
+It also provides the advantage of Session 1 in that it will revert very quickly back to the 'A' state and be available for a reader query upon leaving the read field.
+The amount of time taken is the same as the "TS1" parameter described earlier, between 0.5 and 5 seconds, depending on the tag.
+Regional frequency hops do not provide enough time for this transition to occur.

 Let's look at some example scenarios: